Dylan Carlson Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks fifth in MLB with a collective 9.5 strikeouts per nine innings.
+- The 9.5 strikeouts per nine innings put together by the Marlins pitching staff ranks fourth in the league.

-- The Marlins have a 4.10 team ERA that ranks 13th across all MLB pitching staffs.
+- The Marlins' 4.13 team ERA ranks 15th across all league pitching staffs.

-- Marlins pitchers combine to surrender 92 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Marlins pitchers combine to allow 94 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

 © 2023 Data Skrive.
 All rights reserved.